 Edmund is currently studying for his masters by furthering his studies in Library Sciences.
 This January marked his 16th anniversary with the Nashua Public Library where he catalogs and orders materials for the media department.

-Acoustic tracks of songs Edmund has written are available on Soundcloud and Soundclick by Edmund Lowe.
-In addition to writing songs Edmund also composes chamber music.
-Edmund plays piano, keyboard, drums and guitar and has been in several bands ranging from 90’s grunge to pop genres with names such as The Like and Intimates.
+Acoustic tracks of songs Edmund has written are available on Soundcloud and Soundclick.
+In addition to writing songs.
+Edmund also composes chamber music.
+He plays piano, keyboard, drums and guitar and has been in several bands ranging from 90’s grunge to pop genres with names such as The Like and Intimates.